 Chef Alan likes to pre-mix the sauce in a larger quantity and keep in the freezer in divided portions.
 This method saved me time in my cafe and is very useful for domestic cooks who prepare this dish often.

-Part 3: The fine art of cooking Kung Pao chicken
+Part Two: The complete guide to cooking Kung Pao chicken